kartikeydwi1997/CS6650_final_project/chat_room_with_gpt/README.md

 ### 1. In order to setup the project you need to add the dependency in your
     > File->Project Structure-> Module
-### Click on the + sign and add the dependency, you will find two jar files one for sql connector and other for json.
-Make sure you have selected the checkbox and click apply to run the application.

 ### 2. The next step is to import the Database.
 You can find the sql file in the root directory of the project.
 Import the file in your mysql workbench or any other database management tool.